Codeed-Dev/ResultNet/README.md

    }
 ```

-For check if a Result was executed successfully, you can use the if statement.
+To check if a `Result` was executed successfully, you can use the if statement.

 ```csharp
    [HttpPost]